Share |

 Family Travel Files Ezine Family Vacations Resource

-Florida: Crescent Beach, Family Vacation Ideas – Surfing, Biking, and Fishing.739FLCrescentBeachSurf Miles of lovely hard-packed sand make beach hiking, bike riding, and sand volleyball almost too good to pass up.
+Crescent Beach, Florida - A Secret Family Vacation Beach for Surfing, Biking, and Fishing with No Crowds.
+Miles of lovely hard-packed sand make beach hiking, bike riding, and sand volleyball almost too good to pass up.
 When the tide is out residents and visitors drive along the ocean’s edge, sometimes parking against the sand dunes that frame the land.

 Uncrowded and laid back, no high rise buildings buffer the beach zone.
 Shrimp boats cruise the currents; dolphins weave through the waves; pelicans glide over the shallows; summers bring sea turtles to nest; winters bring “Nor’easters” and treasures from the sea.
 Crescent Beach is picture perfect 24/7.